 Be sure to open your garage door for ventilation while running your car, and leave it on for ten to twenty minutes to properly warm it up.

-10. Enjoy a Spring Ride
+13. Enjoy a Spring Ride

 Once the ice finally thaws, it’s time to let your car enjoy a sunbath.
-Remove the car cover, all blockages, float chargers, and other winter storage accessories.
+Remove the car cover, all blockages, float chargers, and other winter auto storage accessories.

 Give your car a quick once-over to ensure tires, lights, and everything else are in good shape.
 Then, enjoy your sparkling clean ride until it’s time to do it all over again next fall.

-An enclosed garage is ideal for winter storage, plus it prevents theft and may even lower your car insurance rate.
+Knowing how to winterize a car for storage can extend the life of your vehicle and protect it from salt-induced corrosion, battery wear, and ice damage.
+An enclosed metal garage is ideal in this situation.
+It prevents theft and may even lower your car insurance rate.
 Heated garages are especially nice if you have a project car that you’re not quite ready to put away once the temperatures drop.

-If you’re not ready to invest in a full garage, carports also protect cars from ice, snow, and hail.
-Just be sure to look for a winter carport if your area experiences heavy snowfall.
+If you’re not ready to invest in a full garage, consider buying a carport, which can also help protect cars from environmental hazards.
+Carport prices are less expensive than garages, and look for a winter carport if your area experiences heavy snowfall.
+In the meantime, follow these tips to protect your ride and consider a personal garage or carport for proper winter car storage.